 Select your navigation system:

 A20 exit 59, then D926 to Rodez.
 Switch off SatNav in Caussade.
 In Septfonds after the roundabout take third on the left and follow signs.
+(121).

 Warning!
 Since July 13 2015, many French campsites are prohibited from installing their own signpost.
 We advise to use GPS-coordinates to locate the campsite.